-The first game in the Saints Row series.You create your soon-to-be antiheroic mime (nicknamed "Playa" in the first game, "Boss" in the second and third), who starts out as just a random Joe walking the streets before being thrust into the middle of a four-way gang war by being in the wrong place at the wrong time.
+The first game in the Saints Row series.You create your soon-to-be antiheroic mime (nicknamed "Playa" in the first game, "Boss" in the following ones), who starts out as just a random Joe walking the streets before being thrust into the middle of a four-way gang war by being in the wrong place at the wrong time.
 When the Third Street Saints rescue him, he joins their gang and has to help them reclaim first their neighborhood, then the city of Stilwater (based on Detroit and other Midwestern cities) from the other three gangs:

 Los Carnales (red), the obligatory Hispanic gang, backed up by the obligatory Colombians.
 They do arms and drug dealing.